Physics¶

 print(westhuysen.render())

-Source code in rompy_swan/subcomponents/physics.py
+Source code in src/rompy_swan/subcomponents/physics.py

 model_type